FelipeGBarreto/FelipeGBarreto/README.md

 Passionate Data/IT professional with 5+ years of experience in data analysis and analytical engineering for digital products, specializing in data pipeline and working with data applied to business.
 Proficient in data science, reports & dashboards, data visualization, big data, and business intelligence focused on decision making.
 Skilled in using a wide variety of tools.

-- 🔭 I’m currently working on PicPay
+- 🔭 I’m currently working at PicPay
 - 📫 How to reach me: https://www.linkedin.com/in/felipe-barreto-76503a97/
 - ⚡ Fun fact: Love Jiu-jitsu